SHOWCASING ART HISTORY SEASON XIII, 2018 – 2019

 The dynastic aspirations and claims of successive British monarchs meanwhile encouraged a different sort of internationalism, by way of their acquisitions of Continental art – most notably exemplified in Charles’ I’s stupendous assembly of European masters – and in the employment of leading foreign artists.
 The influx in particular of Netherlandish and German artists – from Holbein via Van Dyck to Lely and Kneller – strongly influenced British art throughout the period from the Renaissance to the beginning of the eighteenth century.

-Confirmed speakers: Dr Michael Carter, Dr Barbara Furlotti, John McNeill, Dr Tom Nickson, Professor Joanna Story, Dr Richard Williams, Dr Michaela Zöschg
+Confirmed speakers: Dr Michael Carter, Dr Barbara Furlotti, Professor Jane Hawkes, John McNeill, Dr Tom Nickson, Professor Joanna Story, Dr Richard Williams, Michaela Zöschg

 Spring term 2019 – 10 lectures starting 15 January 2019

 Britain ∩ Europe – Encounters in Art part II: 18th century to 2018

 A notion of the distinctiveness of British art emerged strongly in the early modern period, at home and abroad, with definitions ranging from the refreshingly individual to the frankly eccentric.
 Some observers celebrated what they saw as a proudly independent artistic heritage, particularly associated with landscape painting and with a native brand of humour.